diegosasw/sample-open-api-nswag/README.md

 </Target>
 ```

+### Run nswag in CLI
+Alternatively, assuming the dotnet tool `NSwag.ConsoleCore` is installed

-Alternatively, the command to generate the OpenApi document is
+the command to generate the OpenApi document is
 ```
-nswag run nswag.json
+dotnet nswag run nswag.json
 ```